100cm Is How Many Inches

 x ≈ 39.37 inches

-Therefore, 100 centimeters is approximately equal to 39.37 inches.
+Because of this, 100 centimeters is approximately equal to 39.In real terms, 37 inches.
 Note that this is an approximation because the conversion factor is rounded.
 A more precise calculation would yield a slightly different result depending on the number of decimal places used in the conversion factor.

 Step-by-Step Guide to Converting Centimeters to Inches